5 Foundations of Statistical Inference

 1. The expected value of the sum of random variables is the sum of each random variable’s expected value.
 We can write it like this:

-If the \(X\) are independent draws from the urn, then they all have the same expected value.
-Let’s call it \(\mu\) and thus:
+If \(X\) represents independent draws from the urn, then they all have the same expected value.
+Let’s denote the expected value with \(\mu_X\) and rewrite the equation as:

 which is another way of writing the result we show above for the sum of draws.